A1Smirnov/alab-31821/README.md

 # JWT Authentication with Express

 This project is a simple Express application that demonstrates user registration, login, and protected routes using JSON Web Tokens (JWT) for authentication and authorization.
-The application uses bcrypt for password hashing.
+The application uses bcrypt for password hashing and now includes user profiles.

 ## Features

-- User registration
+- User registration with additional profile information (name and birthdate)
 - User login with JWT generation
 - Protected routes requiring authentication
 - Basic form handling with EJS templates
+- User profile page displaying registered information

 ## Technologies Used